 I found out that St Gemma’s were recruiting Registered Nurses last summer and applied.
 Since starting, I’ve had an amazing induction, loads of extra training and feel so supported in my role.
 Everyone at the Hospice is so welcoming and I feel like I can knock on anyone’s door for a chat or to ask a question.

 The main benefit of working here, for me, is the flexibility.
 I’ve been able organise my shifts around my childcare rather than the other way round.
 I now have a shift pattern of 3 long days one week and 3 nights the next and it suits me perfectly.

 I also have the time to give good care.
 Working on a 1 nurse to 5 patient ratio means I can spend more time with my patients and really make a difference.
 It’s still a busy nursing role but a very different kind of busy to working in a hospital environment.

 It’s a common misconception that hospices are sad and gloomy places to work but I find St Gemma’s the opposite.
 It’s a positive place to work and is also a lovely and calming environment for patients and families.
 They get a lot from the beautiful gardens and tranquil atmosphere.
 Also, many patients come and are admitted for care at the Hospice, so they can manage symptoms before returning home.
 I’m so glad I took the step to move to palliative care nursing and I would wholeheartedly recommend a move to St Gemma’s to anyone thinking about a career change.

 Join our team of Registered Nurses today and make a difference to patient care.
-Find out more here – https://recruitment.st-gemma.co.uk/home/registered-nurses/ or email email@example.com and one of our team will get back to you.
+Find out more by visiting www.st-gemma.co.uk/vacancies or email firstname.lastname@example.org and one of our team will get back to you.